amplitude/amplitude-docs/content/collections/data/en/streaming-transformations.md

 {{partial:collapse name="How are custom events and transformed properties handled during streaming?"}}
 Custom events and transformed properties follow the configurations set in your Amplitude Data taxonomy.
 The transformations are applied before the data is streamed to the destination.
 {{/partial:collapse}}

+{{partial:collapse name="How can I enable channel classifiers for my event stream?"}}
+Support for channel classifiers to be selected in the event streaming sync config is available on request.
+Email integrations@Amplitude.com with your Organization ID and App IDs if you're interested in understanding how to get access to this capability.
+{{/partial:collapse}}